-The Queen's Industry Partnerships team facilitates interaction with and collaboration among the university, industry and various partners.
-The team works closely with startups, accelerates access to university resources and talent, and provides matchmaking services to help early stage companies make valuable connections.
+The Queen's Industry Partnerships team is located at 945 Princess Street.
+This team facilitates interaction with and collaboration among the university, industry and not-for-profit partners.
+In addition to advancing research collaborations between the university and industry, the team works closely with startups, accelerates access to university resources and talent, and provides matchmaking services to help early stage companies make valuable connections.
 For more information, contact the Business Development team.

 Queen’s launched Innovation Park in 2008 to encourage interaction among the participants in the research and innovation ecosystem and to foster commercialization and entrepreneurial activity in Kingston and region.
 With initial support from the provincial government and with the university as the catalyst, Innovation Park emerged as a technology development hub at 945 Princess Street and an important vehicle that helps to advance university-industry interaction, create vibrant research and innovation forums, drive and accelerate technology entrepreneurs and startups, and facilitate business retention, growth and attraction.
 As of July 2016, leadership of and responsibility for the multi-tenant facility at 945 Princess Street, which enabled the Innovation Park co-location model to unfold and flourish, has shifted from the public sector (the university) to the private sector (GGTC, the current owner of the facility).
 For information regarding leasing of space in the GGTC, please contact George Economo.